Jandy vs Hayward| A Complete Pool Equipment Comparison

 How to check calcium hardness in pool?

 Knowing the existing level is essential before opting to enhance calcium hardness.
-Use a pool water test kit or bring a sample of the water for evaluation to a pool retailer.
+Use a Pool hardness test kit or bring a sample of the water for evaluation to a pool retailer.
 Parts per million (ppm) will be used to indicate the outcome.

 Ideal calcium level for pool